Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

   We note that the performance score can both increase and decrease the auditor score for the lead auditor because $LS_P$ is capped to [0, 2].

-**NOTE** All formulas and parameters are only for illustration purpose and they are not backed by any data.
-These need to go through actual experiments and tune.
+**NOTE** All formulas and parameters are only for illustration purposes and they are not backed by any data.
+These need to go through actual experiments and be tuned.

 ## 4.3 Phases in Detail